 It may be difficult for the VRC to secure enough Associate Commission Veterinarians for the live race meets in future years.
-The Commission Veterinarian is responsible for recruiting enough associate vets to cover the live race meets at Colonial Downs.
-It is difficult for the Commission Veterinarian to find vets with some horse experience that are willing to work nights and weekends for 8 or 9 straight weeks.
-The other problem is that the hourly rate earned by the associate vets is well below what they could be making in a small animal practice.
+The Equine Medical Director is responsible for recruiting enough associate vets to cover the live race meets at Colonial Downs.
+It is difficult for the Equine Medical Director to find vets with horse experience that are willing to work nights and weekends for 8 or 9 straight weeks out of a year.
+The other problem is that the hourly rate earned by the associate vets is below what they could be making in a small animal practice.
 We have been very fortunate the last couple of years to find some vets just out of school or in between jobs to fill these positions and hopefully we can continue to fill these positions with quality individuals without too much difficulty in the future.